-Brighton and Sussex Medical School will be involved in measuring this initiative so there will be credible research which can be shared with other Elderly Care teams.
+Brighton and Sussex Medical School are involved in measuring the impact of Small Acts of Friendship so there will be credible research which can be shared with other Elderly Care teams.

 I am delighted to support the Small Acts of Friendship project , and to see NHS Clinicians and the Friends of Brighton and Hove Hospitals bringing together so many parts of the community to create an improved quality of life to elderly people when they are in hospital.Baroness Cumberlege